SS6P02 - Sociology Dissertation (2018/19)

 A1.
 The students will use theoretical and empirical knowledge, research and analytical skills gained in their programme of study to investigate their chosen topic and formulate a dissertation.

 A2.
 The students will produce an original investigation/examination of a relevant sociological topic.

-In the first term weekly workshops will provide the students with guidance on doing their dissertation and give them opportunities to discuss progress.
-The students will be required to make a short presentation on the progress of their work and submit the project proposal.
-In the second term they will work independently, supported by their supervisors.
+In the first semester, weekly workshops will provide the students with guidance on doing their dissertation and give them opportunities to discuss progress.
+The students will be required to submit the project proposal.
+In the second semester, students will work independently, supported by their supervisors, there will be three further workshops on data analysis and writing up you dissertation.
 Supervisors will be allocated on the basis of their research and scholarship expertise in a particular topic.
 Learning will also be guided by reading and resources made available through the VLE.